The Hope Sentamu Learning Trust is a company limited by guarantee and a charitable trust.

 Burton Green Primary School

-Chair of Governors: Chris Linfoot (Interim Chair)
+Chair of Governors: Elaine Boyes

 Click here for a link to the Burton Green Primary School Local Governing Committee